 You can download this cube template photos if you want to make a similar thing.
 Here is my rough hand-drawing of the schematic:

-Happy mining Litecoin, Feathercoin, WorldCoin, DigitalCoin or anything srypt hashing based!
+Happy mining Litecoin, Dogecoin, Feathercoin, WorldCoin, DigitalCoin, Megacoin or anything srypt and scrypt jane hashing based coin!